-A foam style air filter can be cleaned using a mild dish soap and water.
+A foam-style air filter can be cleaned using mild dish soap and water.
 Wash the filter to remove as much dirt as possible.
 Rinse until the water runs clear.

 Lay flat to dry.
-Once dry, lightly saturate the filter with a clean engine oil or air filter oil.
+Once dry, lightly saturate the filter with clean engine oil.
 Squeeze the filter to remove any excess oil.
 Install the air filter and attach the cover.

-Consult your operators manual for instruction when cleaning other types of air filters.
+Consult your operator’s manual for instructions when cleaning other types of air filters.